lightstep/opentelemetry-prometheus-sidecar/README.md

 intervals, raise the `--startup.timeout` setting so the sidecar will wait long enough to begin running.

+#### Throughput and memory configuration

+The following settings give the user control over the amount of memory used by the sidecar for concurrent RPCs.

+The sidecar uses a queue to manage distributing data points from the Prometheus WAL to a variable number of workers, referred to as "shards".
+Each shard assembles a limited size request, determined by `--opentelemetry.max-bytes-per-request` (default: 64kB).

+The number of shards varies in response to load, based on the observed latency.
+Upper and lower bounds on the number of shards are configured by `--opentelemetry.min-shards` and `--opentelemetry.max-shards`.

+CPU usage is determined by the number of shards and the workload.
+Use `--opentelemetry.max-shards` to limit the maximum CPU used by the sidecar.

 #### Validation errors

 The sidecar reports validation errors using conventions established by Lightstep for conveying information about _partial success_ when writing to the OTLP destination.
 These errors are returned using gRPC "trailers" (a.k.a. http2 response headers) and are output as metrics and logs.
 See the `sidecar.metrics.failing` metric to diagnose validation errors.

 #### Metadata errors